-Draft your written application based on the selection criteria on this website:
+Draft your application based on the selection criteria on the website:

 - Include a summary paragraph describing the reasons why you are seeking a grant (maximum 200 words)

-- Include an overview of the proposed project, including alignment with the Faculty Strategy (maximum 500 words)
+- Include an overview of the proposed project, including how it aligns with the Faculty strategy (maximum 500 words)